-These services are not covered under the Plan, but may be covered through another source, such as the state, county, federal government, tribe, or a Medicare prescription drug plan.
-To find out more about these services, call the Minnesota Health Care Programs (MHCP) Member Helpdesk at 651-431-2670 or 800-657-3739 or 711 (TTY), or use your preferred relay services.
-This call is free.
+These services are not covered under the plan, but may be covered through another source, such as the state, county, federal government, tribe, or a Medicare prescription drug plan.
+To find out more about these services, call DHS Health Care Consumer Support (HCCS) at 651-297-3862 or 800-657-3672 (this call is free) or 711 (TTY) (this call is free), or use your preferred relay services.

-- Abortion services

-- Case management for members with developmental disabilities

-- Child welfare targeted case management

-- Day training and habilitation services

-- HIV case management

-- Home Care Nursing (HCN): To learn more about HCN services, contact a home care agency for an assessment.
-To find a home care agency in your area, call the MHCP Member Helpdesk number listed above. - Intermediate care facility for members with developmental disabilities (ICF/DD) - Job training and educational services - Medically necessary services specified in an Individual Education Plan (IEP) or Individual Family Service Plan (IFSP) that are provided by a school district and covered under Medical Assistance (Medicaid) - Mileage reimbursement (for example, when you use your own car), meals, lodging, and parking.
-Contact your county for more information. - Nursing home stays - Personal Care Assistance (PCA).
+- Abortion services - Case management for members with developmental disabilities - Child welfare targeted case management - Day training and habilitation services - HIV case management - Home Care Nursing (HCN) (Only covered for members in the MinnesotaCare Child benefit set) - Intermediate care facility for members with developmental disabilities (ICF/DD) - Job training and educational services - Medically necessary services specified in an Individual Education Plan (IEP) or Individual Family Service Plan (IFSP) that are provided by a school district and covered under Medical Assistance (Medicaid) - Mileage reimbursement (for example, when you use your own car), meals, lodging, and parking.
+Contact MinnesotaCare for more information. - Nursing home stays - Personal Care Assistance (PCA).
 Community First Services and Supports (CFSS) will replace PCA services, upon federal approval.
-Contact your county of residence intake for long-term care services and supports to learn more about PCA services and to arrange for an assessment. - Post-arrest Community-Based Services Coordination - Prescriptions covered under the Medicare Prescription Drug Program (Medicare Part D).
-You must be enrolled in a Medicare prescription drug plan to get these services. - Room and board associated with Intensive Residential Treatment Services (IRTS) - Room and board associated with treatment services at children's residential mental health treatment facilities.
+(ONLY covered for members in the MinnesotaCare Child benefit set) - Post-arrest Community-Based Services Coordination - Prescriptions covered under the Medicare Prescription Drug Program (Medicare Part D).
+You must be enrolled in a Medicare prescription drug plan to get these services.
+You are not eligible to remain enrolled in MinnesotaCare if you have Medicare. - Room and board associated with Intensive Residential Treatment Services (IRTS) - Room and board associated with treatment services at children's residential mental health treatment facilities (Rule 5).
 Room and board may be covered by your county.
-Call your county for information. - Room and board associated with treatment services at children's residential mental health treatment facilities (Rule 5).
-Room and board may be covered by your county.
-Call your county for information. - Services provided by federal institutions - Services provided by a state regional treatment center or a state-owned long-term care facility unless approved by us or the service is ordered by a court under conditions specified in law - Treatment at Rule 36 facilities that are not licensed as Intensive Residential Treatment Services (IRTS) - Home and Community-Based Services waivers
+Call your county for information.

+- Services provided by federal institutions - Services provided by a state regional treatment center or a state-owned long-term care facility unless approved by us or the service is ordered by a court under conditions specified in law - Treatment at Rule 36 facilities that are not licensed as Intensive Residential Treatment Services (IRTS) - Home and Community-Based Services waivers

 Section 10.
-When to call your county worker
+When To Call MinnesotaCare